Is the equilibrium dissociation constant all what matters?

 Using kinetic interaction methods such as surface plasmon resonance and bilayer interferometry, the results contain more information than the equilibrium dissociation constant alone.
 In addition, these techniques make it possible to change the assay conditions (e.g. buffer composition, pH or temperature) to determine what their influence is on the kinetic constants.

 Look at the affinity plot and follow the line of the KD = 10-9 M. The little sensorgrams show that kinetics that differs greatly in association and dissociation rate constant can lead to the same KD.
-It follows that even when for instance antibodies have the same dissociation constant they can differ in kinetics.
+It follows that even when for instance antibodies have the same equilibrium dissociation constant, they can differ in kinetics.
 Depending on the application, this difference can be important.

 For instance, when developing an ELISA you seek antibodies, which dissociate very slowly, therefore washing will not affect the signal.
 However, the association rate can be relative slow because you can extent the incubation time to reach equilibrium.
 On the other hand, when developing antibodies for purification you seek fast binders because in a column the contact times can be short.
 The dissociation should be relatively slow, but easily to manipulate for elution of the protein of interest (2).